-17 The positivity rate of sentinel lymph node biopsy appears from small studies of selected

-18 histologically atypical spitzoid lesions, to be similar to that for typical melanoma.
-Sentinel

-19 lymph node biopsy has prognostic value in melanoma patients and the GDG felt that it would

-20 be important to consider its usefulness in patients with atypical melanocytic lesions.
+The positivity rate of sentinel lymph node biopsy appears from small studies of selected histologically atypical spitzoid lesions, to be similar to that for typical melanoma.
+Sentinel lymph node biopsy has prognostic value in melanoma patients and the GDG agreed that it would be important to consider its usefulness in patients with atypical melanocytic lesions.